Drug policy of Sweden: History

-Historically, Sweden has been a poor country with a comparably low standard of living.
+Historically, Sweden had been a poor country with a comparably low standard of living.
 Although it is a member of the vodka belt and has a tradition of widespread tobacco use, other drugs were rarely used until the mid-20th century.
 The 19th century saw the rise of the temperance movement, alongside free churches and the labour movement.
 State alcohol rationing, state monopoly on retail stores in alcohol, and temperance boards in the municipalities were introduced around the First World War.
 This resulted in low levels of alcohol use throughout the 1930s.
 The temperance boards continued to exist after alcohol rationing ended in 1955.

 The first narcotics law

-The first official narcotics law came in 1923 with the Royal Ordinance on Narcotic Drugs, or Narkotikakungörelsen, when Sweden joined the International Opium Convention.
+The first official narcotics law came in 1923 with the Royal Ordinance on Narcotic Drugs, or Narkotikakungörelsen, when Sweden had ratified the First International Opium Convention into their law as well.
 The law regulated the import and export of some opiates and cocaine.
 In 1930, the law was extended to include more opium derivatives and cannabis.
 Possession was restricted as well.
 Initially, the punishments consisted of fines.

 Before Narkotikakungörelsen, a person's use of drugs was considered a personal choice of the user and their doctor.
 Non-medical drug use was rarely seen, but did exist among medical personnel, bohemian artists, writers and jazz musicians.
 Often the drugs used were supplied by prescription.

 Introduction of amphetamines

 In 1938, amphetamine was introduced in Sweden, and a year later required a prescription.
 In 1942, approximately 3% of the Swedish population had a prescription for amphetamine, while the vast majority used under five amphetamine tablets per year, about 3,000 citizens were known to take it daily and among them about 200 used over 10 amphetamine tablets per day.
 In 1942, amphetamine was added to the list of controlled substances.
 Gradually the supervisory authority, the Royal Medical Board, made more stringent recommendations for prescribing narcotic drugs.

 Sometime in the late 1940s, a group of artists began dissolving amphetamine tablets in water so that it could be purified and injected intravenously.
-This habit was soon taken up among criminals in Stockholm.
+This habit was soon taken up among drug users in Stockholm.